fbpx Chrysler Logo

 ASK A GALLERY HOST

-If you have questions, Gallery Hosts, wearing blue, are throughout the building and happy to help.
+If you have questions while exploring the Museum, Gallery Hosts throughout the building are dressed in blue and happy to help.

 ARTISTS WELCOME

 Feel free to sketch in our galleries with dry media (pencils, crayons, pastels).
-Wet media (watercolors, paint, etc.) are allowed with advanced permission.
-Please contact our Registration Department at 757-965-2030 or artists@chrysler.org.
+Wet media (watercolors, paint, etc.) are allowed with advance permission from the Registration Department.
+Call 757-965-2030 or email artists@chrysler.org to schedule.

 ENTERING THE MUSEUM